 One more easy thing to do with your dog in the winter is to just play in the snow.
 This is great especially if you have kids.

-One of Luna’s favorite things to do outside in the winter is to run around the yard, bounding through the snowdrifts, while CJ is outside playing too.
+One of Luna’s favorite things to do outside in the winter is to run around the yard, bounding through the snowdrifts, while my youngest is outside playing too.

 Isn’t it too cold out for my dog?

 Most dogs can handle temperatures that are much colder than what humans find comfortable, but that doesn’t mean they don’t get cold.

 How cold is too cold depends a lot on your specific dog, both their breed and their temperament.

 For a dog like Luna, she can handle much colder temps than I can.
 She is built for the cold.
 Her favorite time to be outside is when it’s in the 20s, which is colder than I enjoy being in for very long.

 Morgan, on the other hand, hates it once it gets below freezing.
 She can still tolerate it longer than I can, but she gets cold faster than Luna.